-SchoolSpeak - Erie Day School provides parents with an online communication tool that enables parents to stay informed about school activities and events, school and classroom announcements, homework, long term assignments and projects and, for middle school students, their grade in their various subjects.
-Report cards are also published online through SchoolSpeak for Lower and Middle School students.
+School Speak - Erie Day School provides parents with an online communication tool that enables parents to stay informed about school activities and events, school and classroom announcements, homework, long term assignments and projects and, for middle school students, their grade in their various subjects.
+Report cards are also published online through School Speak.